alexamies/buddhist-dictionary/web/corpus/luoyang-qielan-scroll3.md

 This scroll contains a passage on Jingming Monastery that is included in a collection of texts about accounts of Buddha’s birthday parades compiled by Venerable Jue Wei of Fo Guang Shan.
 See the book <em>Parading the Buddha</em> by Venerable Juewei (2013) ISBN: 978-1-932293-83-8.
 Also see

 [Literature: Buddha’s Birthday Celebrations Accounts] (http://www.paradeofthebuddhas.org/?page_id=197 "Literature: Buddha’s Birthday Celebrations Accounts")

+This page was last edited on February 18, 2014.